startreedata/pizza-shop-demo/README.md

-# Real-Time Analytics Book Code Repository

-The code for Dunith Dhanushka and Mark Needham's upcoming book on Real-Time Analytics.

-*Put the architecture diagram here*

-## Install components
+# Pizza Shop Demo

+This repository contains the code for the Pizza Shop Demo.

+## Run the demo

 ```bash
 docker-compose up